• Skip to primary navigation

 Jeff Ostrowski · January 26, 2026

 WISH I COULD assure our readers that every liturgical decree by the USCCB has been praiseworthy and correct.
 Sadly, the truth is much knottier.
 Father Frederick R. McManus (d.
 2005) convinced the BCL to give tremendous “advisory” power to something called the Committee on the Liturgy, which has frequently modified its own name.
 [It currently calls itself: ‘Committee on Divine Worship’.]
 It might be best to simply refer to it as the MCMANUS COMMITTEE, owing to its history.
-Beginning in the 1960s, this group has published many troubling statements.
-It would take years to document them all, but let me cite one example.
+Beginning in the 1960s, this group published many troubling statements which would require years to document; but let me cite one example.
 In 1972, they published The Place of Music in Eucharistic Celebrations which warned against singing from the PSALTER (!!!) at Mass, since doing so “may create problems rather than solve them.”
 Even now, it seems unthinkable such a repugnant document got approval.1 (It was finally rescinded in 2008.)

 (1 of 2) Tantum Ergo • I mention this because an obsession or ‘golden oldie’ of the McManus crowd was their attempt to abolish one of the four traditional ends of prayer: viz. adoration.
 At every Mass, Catholics are supposed to pray T.A.R.P.: Thanksgiving, Adoration, Reparation, Petition.
 However, certain ‘reformers’—especially during the 1980s—vociferously insisted that it was wrong to adore the Eucharist at Mass.2 But practicing Catholics realize “Tantum Ergo” (and other hymns adoring the SANCTISSIMUM) are perfectly appropriate for the Holy Mass.
 To pretend we shouldn’t adore the Eucharist, in my opinion, goes beyond misguided into the realm of the satanic.